lgauthie/mar-fmnet/README.md

     """
-    create is a function defined in marsyas_util, it takes in a list of lists, and parses it to create our marsystem.
+    create is a function defined in marsyas_util, it takes in a list of lists, and parses it to create our MarSystem.
     """
     self.network = create(gen)